-Antiquated greenhouse doesn't meet space needs for new hands-on research and teaching.
+Antiquated facility design does not provide the appropriate space for hands-on research and teaching.
 At the U of M's College of Biological sciences, undergraduates learn biology in active-learning classrooms where they drive discussion and research.
-Our students work side by side with faculty to produce discoveries such as new insights into breast cancer and a revolutionary pinpoint approach to editing genes.
+Students work side by side with faculty to produce discoveries that could lead to new crops used to feed the state and world.